Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Revisiting the Aftermath of Financial Crises

 \section{Revisiting the Aftermath of Financial Crises}

-In this section, we apply our method to the three renowned empirical studies on macro-finance linkage as we mentioned in the Introduction.
+In this section, we apply our method to the four renowned empirical studies on macro-finance linkage as mentioned in the Introduction.
 They all center on the aftermath of financial crises on output, but each of them places a distinct emphasis on different financial shocks. \citet{romer2017new} design a new financial crisis chronology to discuss the responses of output and unemployment following the overall financial distress. \citet{baron2021banking} explore the role of banking crises in the credit crunch and output reduction \citep{diamond1983bank,bernanke2018real}.
 The third one and its related studies \citep{mian2017household,mian2010household} highlight the rising household debts in depressing output in the mid-run.

-These studies all employ cross-country panel data and adopt the panel LP regression Eq.(\ref{eq:pred_h}): $y_{i,t+h}$ denotes some measure of economic output, and the regressor vector $\mathbf{W}_{i,t}$ includes a key variable of interest $x_{i,t}^{\heartsuit}$---a certain measure of financial shocks.
-We revisit these works and contribute a methodological edge to the literature on financial crises.
+The fourth study \citet{cerra2008growth} examines the persistent damage of currency crises on national economies.
+These studies employ cross-country panel data and adopt the panel LP regression Eq.(\ref{eq:pred_h}): $y_{i,t+h}$ denotes some measure of economic output, and the regressor vector $\mathbf{W}_{i,t}$ includes a key variable of interest $x_{i,t}^{(1)}$---a certain measure of financial shocks.\footnote{The first three studies adopt the panel LP method, and the fourth study \citet{cerra2008growth} adopts the dynamic panel with distributed lag model, which also suffers the Nickell bias.
+The FE estimates are closely aligned with their estimation results for the currency crises, which will be discussed later in detail.} We revisit these works and contribute a methodological edge to the literature on financial crises.